gdiet/backup/README.md

 #### 2.6 (2020.11.15)

-* Fixed deadlock when moving files in the dedup file system. (git 7e6d858)
+* Fixed deadlock when moving files in the dedup file system along with the dirty corner cases when moving files. (git 7e6d858)

 #### 2.5 (2020.10.23)